praveen-r-0595/RandomPokeGenerator/README.md

-# PokéRandomizer
+# RandomPokeinatorm

-Bored?
-Randomize some Pokémon.
-Need a team?
-Let chance decide.
-Think you know Pokémon?
-Prove it.
+Its a hobby project and bound to have errors.
+Do suggest any changes are bug fixes you come across.

 ## What's Inside

 - **Randomizer**: Pick random Pokémon, moves, abilities, or items.
-Or go full chaos mode and randomize all at once
+Or choose chaos mode and randomize all at once
 - **Team Builder**: Coming soon (basically randomizer v2 but with more structure)
 - **Quiz**: "Who's That Pokémon?" - guess the silhouette, test your knowledge